shekharma/Neural-Collaborative-filtering-for-recommendation-system/README.md

 - Additional experiments and analyses may be conducted to further fine-tune the model and improve its performance on different datasets.

 ## Dependencies
-- Python 3.x
+- Python 3.11
-- TensorFlow or PyTorch (or any other deep learning framework)
+- PyTorch
-- MovieLens dataset (or any other suitable dataset for recommendation systems)
+- MovieLens dataset
-- Negative sampling library or implementation for handling implicit feedback data

 ## References
 - [Neural Collaborative Filtering](https://arxiv.org/abs/1708.05031)